Theo-D/holbertonschool-simple_shell/README.md

 ##  Detailed Description 📝

-In this project, we’ve built a basic shell in C that mimics the core functionality of Unix shells like Bash.
+In this project, we've built a basic shell in C that mimics the core functionality of Unix shells like Bash.
 It supports command execution, argument parsing, built-in commands, path searching, and proper error handling in both interactive and non-interactive modes.

 ## Requirements ⚠️